 If a Connext DDS application uses Distributed Logger, the log messages it sends to Monitor are used as an integral part of the entity state kept for the associated Process.
-You can see this in Figure 3.8, where log messages have changed the Process' state to Error because there are error-level log messages.
+You can see this in See also: 3.3.7

+Distributed Logger Panel on the next page. on the next page, where log messages have changed the Process' state to Error because there are error-level log messages.
 This is a simple but powerful way to monitor the health of a distributed system with minimal integration work.
 If the application already tracks its state, it can write updates to the state for Warning and Error to the log.
 Those will be picked up by Monitor and reflected in the display.

-See also: Distributed Logger Panel (Section 3.3.5).
+See also: 3.3.7 Distributed Logger Panel on the next page.

-Figure 3.8 Notifications Panel: Integrating Log Message Level with Entity State
+Figure 3.8: Notifications Panel: Integrating Log Message Level with Entity State